MicrosoftDocs/well-architected/well-architected/security/monitoring.md

 **Change detection also applies to the operating system.** This involves tracking whether services are added or turned off.
 It also includes monitoring for the addition of new users to the system.
 There are tools that are designed to target an operating system.
 They help with context-less monitoring in the sense that they don't target the functionality of the workload.
 For example, file integrity monitoring is a critical tool that enables you to track changes in system files.

-You should set up alerts for these changes, particularly if you don't expect them to occur commonly.
+You should set up alerts for these changes, particularly if you don't expect them to occur often.

 > [!IMPORTANT]
 > When you roll out to production, be sure that alerts are configured to catch anomalous activity that's detected on the application resources and build process.